JennEYoon/deep-learning/chollet2/chp12/notes_ch12.md

 Generator gets a 2nd hand representation of training images via discriminator's feedback.
 Generator is like a blind folded person who can find the target via respompnse from sighted players in a game.
 Marco Polo, pinatta, pin the donkey.

+Run some examples next time.
+Do some 5, 6 for September.